idksoftware/ImgArchive/Installation.md

  https://www.microsoft.com/en-gb/download/details.aspx?id=40784

 However a MSI install package “sia.msi” is available, this contains all the required packages and installs the application in the default locations.
+Coming soon.
 ###Apple Mac
 Under the Apple Mac SIA can be installed using Apple Install package sia.pic.
 This will install SIA into the default locations.
+Coming soon.

 ###Linux
 Under the Apple Mac SIA can be installed using Apple Install package sia.pic.
 This will install SIA into the default locations.
+Coming soon.

 ##Using SIA administration tool
 The SIA administration tool siaadmin.exe can be used to install the SIA environments using the initialisation command "init".